JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-integrate-in-existing-app.md

 [//]: # (title: Make your Android application work on iOS – tutorial)

-Here you can learn how to make your existing Android application cross-platform so that it works both on Android and iOS.
+Learn how to make your existing Android application cross-platform so that it works both on Android and iOS.
 You'll be able to write code and test it for both Android and iOS only once, in one place.

 This tutorial uses a [sample Android application](https://github.com/Kotlin/kmm-integration-sample) with a single screen for entering a username and password.
 The credentials are validated and saved to an in-memory database.

-If you aren't familiar with Kotlin Multiplatform Mobile, you can learn how to [create and configure a cross-platform mobile application from scratch](multiplatform-mobile-create-first-app.md) first.
+If you aren't familiar with Kotlin Multiplatform Mobile, learn how to [create and configure a cross-platform mobile application from scratch](multiplatform-mobile-create-first-app.md) first.

 ## Prepare an environment for development